 The Vice Provost of Student Life and Dean of Students oversees student compliance with the Drug-Free guidelines.
 The Office of the President oversees employee compliance with the Drug-Free Policies and Procedures.
-For additional information, please consult the Assistant Vice President for Student Affairs or the Office of the President.
+For additional information, please consult the Vice Provost of Student Life and Dean of Students or the Office of the President.